Drug Development, Cancer NanoMedicine, Cancer Vaccine, Pharmacokinetics

 1. Why 90% drug development fails and how to improve it?
 (PPT Slides, Video Recording)

-This project aims to enhance drug development success and efficiency through the STAR-guided drug design system (structure-tissue/cell selectivity-activity-relationship) for immunotherapy of cancer and autoimmune disease.
+This project aims to enhance drug development success and efficiency through the STAR-guided drug design of dual targeting PI3Kγ/Sting, PI3Kγ inhibitors, and STING agonists/antagonists, JAK inhibitors for immunotherapy of cancer or autoimmune disease.

-It is impractical to add more criteria to the already lengthy and costly drug development process, which takes 10-15 years and costs $1-2 billion per approved drug.
-The current strategies, including AI-driven solutions, may fall into the “survivorship bias” trap, which overly focuses on many unimportant peripheral problems but overlooks crucial aspects.
+The 90% failure rate of drug development has not improved over the past 40 years despite significant improvement at each step of cancer drug development.
+It is impractical to add more testing/criteria to the already lengthy and costly drug development process, which takes 10-15 years and costs $1-2 billion per approved drug.
+The current strategies to the problem, including AI-driven solutions, may fall into the “survivorship bias” trap, which overly focuses on many unimportant peripheral problems but overlooks the root causes of the failures.

 Latest manuscripts